Is the local Lorentz invariance of general relativity implemented by gauge bosons that have their own Yang-Mills-like action?: Introduction

 instead of the standard form (\ref{omega i in terms of gammas intro}--\ref {naive Dirac covariant derivative intro})

-If so, then the Lorentz bosons $L^{a b}_{\ph{ab} i}$ couple to fermion number and not to mass and lead to a Yukawa potential that violates the inverse-square law and the weak equivalence principle.
+If so, then the Lorentz bosons $L^{a b}_{\ph{ab} i}$ couple to fermion number and not to mass and lead to Coulomb and Yukawa potentials that violate the inverse-square law and the weak equivalence principle.
+The hermitian scalar field $h$ must assume a nonzero value in the vacuum $h_0 ={} \la 0 | h | 0 \ra$ because it is a nonsingular matrix.
+It may play the role of a new Higgs field.
+Its action (\ref{action of h}) introduces a new mass into the theory.

 Experiments~\citep{Harris:2000zz, Chen:2014oda, Lee:2020zjt, Tan:2020vpf,Berge:2017ovy,Tan:2016vwu, SQYang2012,Lee:2020zjt,Adelberger:2009zz, Geraci:2008hb,Kapner:2006si, Smullin:2005iv,Hoyle:2004cw, LongChan2003,Chiaverini:2002cb, Lee:2020zjt,Hoskins:1985tn, Williams:2004qba, Adelberger:2003zx, Moody:1993ir, Hoskins:1985tn, Spero:1980zz, Schlamminger:2007ht, Decca:2005qz,Chen:2014oda, Chiaverini:2002cb,Geraci:2008hb, LongChan2003,Tu:2007zz, Yang:2012zzb,Tan:2016vwu, Fischbach:1999bc} have set upper limits on the strength of such Yukawa potentials for Lorentz bosons of mass less than $20\,$eV\@.
 These upper limits imply that Lorentz bosons, if they exist, are nearly stable and contribute to dark matter.
 Whether fermions couple to Lorentz bosons $L_i$ with their own action $S_L$ or to the spin connection $\om_i$ is an open experimental question.